TSharvananthan/wallpapers/README.md

-# Wallpaper
+# Reminder Wallpapers
-Little script for my wallpaper.
+An archive of my reminder wallpapers.

 # What?
 I hate the feeling of forgetting something.
 Yet, I always forget things.
 I forget things to a point where it makes me mad.
 I thought to write down reminders.
 Except, I'm not a fan of writing on physical paper.
 It hurts my hand a tad too much for my liking.
 Call me a grumbler.
 Yet, the thought of writing on paper pains me to think about.